COMMUNICATION, NEW MEDIA, JOURNALISM & TOURISM

 - Have completed at least one full-time semester of college at the time of application and have at least sophomore standing at the time of participation.

-- A student must have a minimun cummulative grade point average of 2.25 on a 4.0 grading scale* or 2.0 GPA (winterim or summer applicants)**
+- A student must have a minimun cummulative grade point average of 2.5 on a 4.0 on grading scale (semester applicants)* or 2.25 GPA (winterim or summer applicants)**

 - A student must be in good academic standing at the time of participation.